tdn90/CS2303-System-Programming/assignment1/README.md

 ## Assumptions and Restrictions
 The Gregorian Calendar was first introduced by Pope Gregory XIII in the year 1582, so 1583 was the first full year it was in effect.

-Therefore, the user may enter any strictly positive integer greater than 1582 for the year; if the user enters a number <= 1582, this program will print an informative error message and exit.
+Therefore, the user may enter any strictly positive integer greater than 1582 for the year; if the user enters a number less than 1583, this program will print an informative error message and exit.

 ## How it works
 1. Determine the leap year: